Finding a Therapist

 Looking for a therapist can be overwhelming, especially since lots of folks turn to therapy when they're going through a particularly rough time.
 Below are some tips and tricks for understanding who you're looking for and how to find them.

 Finding the right counselor is like dating or looking for a job.
 It's unlikely you'll find the best possible fit on the first phone call or session (or date or job interview).
 As you go through this process, be prepared to do a lot of reaching out before you find someone who might be a good fit who is also accepting new clients.
-Therapists who don't have openings often don't return calls or pick up the phone, which can make the process feel insurmountable at time, but you can do it.
+Therapists who don't have openings often don't return emails or voicemails, which can make the process feel insurmountable at time, but you can do it.

 Therapists and Payment Methods